SoftUni-Internal/interactive-content/EN/02-Function-Context/07-homework.md

 **Constructor():**

-Should have this 1 property: `departments`- empty array
+Should have this 1 property: `departments`- an empty array

 AddEmployee\(`{username}`, `{Salary}`, `{Position}`, `{Department}`\):
 This function should add a new employee to the department with the given name.

-- If one of the passed parameters is empty string (""), undefined or null,  this function should throw an error with the following message:
+- If one of the passed parameters is an empty string (""), undefined or null,  this function should throw an error with the following message:

 `Invalid input!`